 Homework will be due by the lecture class after it was assigned.
 Lab assignments will be due the lab class after it was assigned, unless otherwise assigned within Canvas.
 Lecture assignments and lab assignments can be turned in after their assigned due date for half credit.
-All work will need to be turned in by the end of the last lecture class to be considered for grading.
+All late work will need to be turned in within two weeks after the assigned due date.
+Late submissions for assignment due dates near the end of the semester will need to be turned in by the end of the day on the final day of the semester (if the 2 weeks would fall beyond the final day of class within the semester)